a-laughlin/a-laughlin.github.io/_posts/2025-10-20-predict-engineering-outcomes.md

 ![outcomes increase due to product team infrastructure efforts](../images/outcomes-optimization-model-prod-vs-plat-prod.png)

-Due to each team's small self-adoption scale (default around 5 engineers), total of 3.5 FTEs across product teams is necessary to achieve the 50% improvement.
+Due to each team's small self-adoption scale (default around 5 engineers), 3.5 FTEs across product teams are necessary to achieve the 50% improvement.
 Cross-impacts result in 190% cumulative revenue over 10 years.
 That sounds great until we look at the equivalent platform investment.

 ![outcomes increase due to platform team infrastructure efforts](../images/outcomes-optimization-model-prod-vs-plat-plat.png)